exasol/public-knowledgebase/Database-Features/using-scripts-to-replace-granting-users-special-privileges.md

 ```sql
 select * from (IMPORT FROM EXA AT SYS_CONN statement 'select current_date');
 ```
 Notice the SQL part IMPORT FROM EXA.
 This means we are using the built-in Exasol driver to connect.
-You can find examples here [import.](https://docs.exasol.com/7.0/sql/import.htm) The results of the above query should return a column named CURRENT_DATE with the current data as the value.
-For more information on connections, see [create_connection](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection), [alter_connection](https://docs.exasol.com/sql/alter_connection.htm).
-You can see existing connections in the EXA_DBA_CONNECTIONS table, see [exa_dba_connections.](https://docs.exasol.com/7.0/sql_references/system_tables/metadata/exa_dba_connections.htm)As loading data requires a connection, you can find more connection examples here [loading_data/load_data_from_externalsources.](https://docs.exasol.com/7.0/loading_data/load_data_from_externalsources.htm)
+You can find examples here [import](https://docs.exasol.com/7.0/sql/import.htm).
+The results of the above query should return a column named CURRENT_DATE with the current data as the value.
+For more information on connections, see [create_connection](https://docs.exasol.com/sql/create_connection.htm), [alter_connection](https://docs.exasol.com/sql/alter_connection.htm).
+You can see existing connections in the EXA_DBA_CONNECTIONS table, see [exa_dba_connections](https://docs.exasol.com/7.0/sql_references/system_tables/metadata/exa_dba_connections.htm).
+As loading data requires a connection, you can find more connection examples here [loading_data/load_data_from_externalsources](https://docs.exasol.com/7.0/loading_data/load_data_from_externalsources.htm).

 ### Create Schema